IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 ### Description

-The protocol type field is in the host byte order of the machine on which the capture was done.
+The protocol type field is in host byte order.
 The values for that field are:

 * `2` - payload is an IPv4 packet;
 * `24` - payload is an IPv6 packet;